FAQ Page

 USB Cables

 I recommend the USB cable (USB A to USB B) connection to the radio.
-It is an easily sourced cable, and even though ICOM 7300 Memory Manager doesn't require higher speeds, this connection can support a higher baud rate than the CI-V connection.
-However ICOM 7300 Memory Manager will also work with a CI-V connection and an appropriate CI-V cable.
+It is an easily sourced cable, and even though KB3HHA Memory Manager doesn't require higher speeds, this connection can support a higher baud rate than the CI-V connection.
+However KB3HHA Memory Manager will also work with a CI-V connection and an appropriate CI-V cable.

 • CT-17 USB CI-V cable